mkarneim/pojobuilder/README.md

 The following elements of [@GeneratePojoBuilder] can be used to configure the output of the code generation process.

 * **withName=&lt;String&gt;**
   specifies the pattern of the builder's name.
-Any asterisk will be replaced with the pojos simple name.
+An asterisk will be replaced with the pojos simple name.
 For example, the result of the pattern `Fluent*Builder` will become `FluentContactBuilder` if the pojo's name is `Contact`.
 The default pattern is `*Builder`.
 * **intoPackage=&lt;String&gt;**
   specifies the package of the generated builder.
-Any asterisk will be replaced with the pojos package.
+An asterisk will be replaced with the pojos package.
 For example, the result of the pattern `*.util` will become `com.example.util` if the pojo's package is `com.example`.
 The default pattern is `*`.
 * **withBaseclass=&lt;Class&gt;**
   specifies the base class of the generated builder.
 The default class is `Object.class`.
 * **withBuilderInterface=&lt;Class&gt;**
   specifies the interface of the generated builder.
 The interface must declare exactly one type parameter and a build method with this type as return type.
   For an example please see [`Address.java`], [`Builder.java`] and [`AddressBuilder.java`].
   Default is `Void.class`, which means, that no interface should be implemented.
 * **withBuilderProperties=&lt;boolean&gt;**
   specifies whether the generated builder should define builder-based with-methods using the builder interface (see above).
   For an example please see [`Recipient.java`], [`Builder.java`] and [`RecipientBuilder.java`].
   Default is `false`.
 * **withGenerationGap=&lt;boolean&gt;**
   specifies whether the [generation gap pattern] is used.
 If enabled, this will generate two classes (instead of one), of which one contains the ordinary builder code, whereas the other class extends the first one and is an empty template for handwritten code.
   Please move it out of the generated-sources folder to prevent it from being overwritten.
   For examples please see [`Player.java`], [`PlayerBuilder.java`], and [`AbstractPlayerBuilder.java`].
   Default is `false`.
 * **withCopyMethod=&lt;boolean&gt;**
   specifies whether a copy method should be generated.
 Use the copy method to initialize the builder's values from a given pojo instance.
   For an example please see [`TextEmail.java`] and [`TextEmailBuilder.java`].
   Default is `false`.
 * **withOptionalProperties=&lt;Class&gt;**
   specifies whether the generated builder should define optional-based setter-methods using the specified 'Optional' type.
 Examples are Google Guava's `com.google.common.base.Optional` and